 The affairs of the Association shall be governed by a Board of Directors consisting of five Directors.

 Elective Officers.
-The elective officers of this association shall be President, Vice-President, Secretary, and Treasurer.
+The elective officers of this association shall be President, First Vice-President, Second Vice-President, Secretary, and Treasurer.

 Annual Meeting.
 There shall be an annual meeting of the association during the month of November, unless otherwise ordered by the executive committee, for electing officers, receiving reports, and transacting other business.
 Notice of these meetings, issued by the secretary, shall be mailed to the last recorded address of each Director at least 30 days before the time appointed for the meeting.
 Quorum.
 Fifty-one percent of the Board of Directors of this association, when present at any meeting, shall constitute a quorum, and in case there is less than this number, the presiding officer may adjourn from time to time until a quorum is present.